pbastowski/angular2-now/README.md

 Please note that to use the pretty `@` notation that Angular 2 uses and as shown in the examples below, such as `@Component` or `@View`, you will need to have a build workflow that uses Babel to transpile your ES6 code to plain ES5 JavaScript that your browser can understand.

-In any either case, the same angular2-now.js library will work with both ES5 and ES6.
+In either case, the same angular2-now.js library will work with both ES5 and ES6.

 ### Installation